enums/EMCVLib/README.md

 - **[ObjC]**: `doBackProjectionWithImage:andTempl`: Back Projection.
 The result is a `EMCVImage` instance.
 It's a grey image.
 - **[ObjC]**: `doBackProjectionWithImage:andTempl:withDims`: Do Back Projection with a specified dims.
 - **[ObjC]**: `doBackProjectionWithImage:andTempl:atChannals:andDims:andRange`: More detailed Back Projection method.
+- **[ObjC]**: `blendingImage:withImage:useAlpha1:andAlpha2:andGamma`: Blending two image with alpha.
+These two images must have the same size.

 ## NSImageView + EMCVLib